Bewi/ngGuidelines/README.md

 ## Naming conventions

 ## Files
-Files will use snake-casing for the name, separted by a dot for the type and language my-name.type.js
+Files will use snake-casing for the name, separted by a dot for the type and language to look like :

+	my-name.type.js

 - Modules: my-feature-name.module.js
 - Services & Factories: my-service-name.service.js